-As part of the Safaplace mental health charity pop-up run by Stoke Newington School, with events, records and books curated by Gilles Peterson, Gilles interviewed Will Ashon and Dave Haslam.
-Both have been involved in the music business and made that shift to the literary world.
+As part of the Safaplace mental health charity pop-up called Look Up, run by Stoke Newington School, Gilles Peterson interviewed Will Ashon and Dave Haslam.
+Aside from the week-long series of events, Gilles also curated the record and book shop.
+Both Will Ashon and Dave Haslam have been involved in the music business and made a shift to the literary world.

-First in Peterson’s hotseat was Will Ashon, the former music journalist who specialised in hip hop.
-Ashon possesses an intriguing ability to make dramatic shifts – from music to writing, and his literary output is notably diverse: from novels to the highly original Strange Labyrinth – ostensibly a book about Epping Forest, where as he comments, he employs the tactic of ‘taking a small subject and expanding on it’.
-Loath to be pigeonholed as a writer about nature, Ashon has now delved into a musical connection close to his heart (and to Gilles too, judging by his obvious enthusiasm) – with his new book about the Wu-Tang Clan, Chamber Music, specifically first album Enter the Wu-Tang (36 Chambers).
+First in Peterson’s hot seat was Will Ashon, the former music journalist who specialised in hip hop.
+Ashon’s literary output is notably diverse: from novels to the highly original Strange Labyrinth – ostensibly a book about Epping Forest in which, as he comments, he employs the tactic of ‘taking a small subject and expanding on it’.
+He may have become known for writing about nature but Ashon has now delved into a music-related connection close to his heart (and to Gilles too, judging by his obvious enthusiasm) with his new book about the Wu-Tang Clan called Chamber Music, specifically relating to the group’s debut album Enter the Wu-Tang (36 Chambers).

-Ashon talks about his retreat from working in the music industry, looking after artists and the inevitable struggle of working in a sphere where success is hard to come by.
-Ashon first heard the Wu-Tang Clan in 93, he recalls that sensory overload, the sheer exhilaration which had a profound effect on him, even down to the cover, with its masked figures.
+Ashon talks about his retreat from working in the music industry where he looked after artists and encountered the inevitable struggle of working in a sphere where success is hard to come by.
+Ashon first heard the Wu-Tang Clan in ’93 and he recalls that sensory overload and the resulting sheer exhilaration, an experience that had a profound effect on him.
+Even down to a fascination with the album cover with its masked figures.
 The references may have been lost on him at first but that initial gut excitement cemented his early love.

 Espresso and pan au chocolat

 Dave Haslam’s approach has been to keep the music and writing aspects chugging along together in as harmonious a way as possible.
-The city of Manchester and its iconic music output is part of Haslam’s soul, he’s had his finger on the pulse of the city and has DJ’d and written about it for over 30 years.
+The city of Manchester and its iconic music output is part of Haslam’s soul; he’s had his finger on the pulse of the city and has DJd there and written about it for over 30 years.

 Gilles interviews Dave Haslam

-Haslam also refers to the subject of mental health, which is, after all, why this whole week of events has come together.
+Haslam also refers to the subject of mental health, which is, after all, the reason that this whole week of events has come together.
 He describes the inevitable unsociable hours of a DJ’s schedule which are far from family-friendly and the distorting effects it can have on your psyche.
-Peterson asks how he manages to get through it: Haslam’s solution is to sleep from 8pm, rising at 1am for espresso and pain au chocolat.
-Haslam talks about the disconnect of being the central point of everyone’s night out, yet somehow removed from it, as Eliot once write: ‘The still point of the turning world’.
+Peterson asks how he manages to get through it: Haslam replies his solution is to sleep from 8pm, rising at 1am for espresso and pain au chocolat.
+He talks about the disconnect of being the central, focal point of everyone’s night out, yet somehow being removed from it, as Eliot once wrote: ‘The still point of the turning world’.

-There are more events at Look Up Pop Up, all proceeds go to Safaplace, so catch a final event – details here or pop in to browse the books, T shirts and records.
+There are more events at Look Up Pop Up, all proceeds go to Safaplace.

-Events are held at Edwards Lane Gallery, Stoke Newington, N16.
+Events held at Edwards Lane Gallery, Stoke Newington, N16.